Warship Wednesday, Mar. 13, 2019: Putting the Yeoman back into the Einmann-Torpedo

 In the end, these naval commandos and their all-guts David vs Goliath style operations earned the Kriegsmarine, long the redheaded stepchild to the Luftwaffe, Wehrmacht, and Waffen-SS as seen by the Chancellery, a bit of redemption.
 In one of the final acts of the war, Hitler ordered Donitz to form a bodyguard for him drawn from K-units due to his distrust of the SS Leibstandarte.
 The company-sized force never made it to the bunker in Berlin as there was no safe place for them to land.
 They later surrendered with Donitz, who had inherited the role of President of Germany, at the Naval Academy at Mürwik in May.

-Post-war, dozens of the German human torpedoes were captured, but few retained.
+Post-war, dozens of the German human torpedoes were captured, but few were retained.

 One on display at the Verkehrsmuseum in Speyer, Germany.

-Further, the craft have been the subject of numerous scale models.
+Further, the craft has been the subject of numerous scale models.

 Of the men behind the devices, K.361 commander Johann Krieg was wounded in the last days of the war and captured by the British.
 He later joined the West German federal navy (Bundesmarine) in 1956 and retired from the Ministry of Defense in 1975 with the rank of Fregattenkapitän.
 He died in 1999.